jcogs89/packaaaa/README.md

 5. Additionally, a similar file "a.flags" may be provided to issue additional instructions to the Loader regarding the particular executable/file

 Possible boolean flags (1 is set, default is 0)

-    0x1 - Hold execution of next execution til this one finishes (default is parallel execution) 0x2 - Write to disk if non exe, (default is no)
+    0x1   - Hold execution of next execution til this one finishes (default is parallel execution)

+    0x2   - Write to disk if non exe, (default is no)

+    0x4   - 1 to install payload locally, 0 to install remote

+    0x8   - used with 0x16

+    0x16  - These 2 bit fields have 4 values to indicate to the Windows loader whether:

+            0 - EXE

+            1 - DLL

+            2 - .NET

+            3 - BIN

 6. A reserved payload named instructions will be in each loader's id folder, within this, a normal text file contains the names of each payload you want to send to the loader the next time it checks in

 Format:

 ;payload payload payload

 ;payload

 ;payload payload

 Multiple payloads can be sent to a Loader by delimiting them with a space

+A payload can be designated to host the killFile

 Loaders keep track of the number of sent instructions, so instructions may not be deleted unless the final instruction is reset